aidecentralized/canvas/README.md

 # MCP Host

 MCP Host is a complete end-to-end implementation of a Model Context Protocol (MCP) host with an in-built MCP client.
-It provides a beautiful, polished chat interface with tool selection capabilities using MCP.
+It provides a polished chat interface with built-in tool selection via the Model Context Protocol (MCP).

 ![MCP Host Screenshot](/path/to/screenshot.png)

 ## Features

-- **Beautiful Chat Interface**: A clean, modern UI with glassmorphism design and a crimson color theme
+- **Chat Interface**: A modern UI with a glassmorphism design and crimson theme
 - **MCP Client Integration**: Discover and use tools from MCP servers
 - **Anthropic API Integration**: Powered by Claude, one of the most capable AI assistants
 - **Server-Side Processing**: Backend handles communication with Anthropic and MCP servers